mathildathompson/text_adv_app/text_adventure_app.md

 * Multi visit y/n (does this option dissapear after first visit)
 * End = Y or N (if Y, must restart the adventure)
 * Options[] => Links to other Scenes
+* Soundhound API? to play music

 Game (to save progress)

 * current scene
 * scenes visited
-* items
+* itemization - required to progress through certain areas
 * description? hair color etc...

 ###Relationships

-Building an adventure:-
+Building an adventure (signup required):-
 User has many adventures
 Adventure has many scenes

 Playing an adventure:-
 A User has many games
-A game is linked to a scene in an adventure (a save game so to speak)
+A game is linked to a scene in an adventure (a save game so to speak) A scene is linked to other scenes (destinations)

 - - -
 ##Design Idea